svennd/blog/blog/2022/2022-11-22-partition_mk_ext4.md

 thumbnail: /img/2022/11/luigi-boccardo.jpg
 url: /partition_and_format_disk_ext4/
 ---
 A bit silly I still have to google this, but here goes.
-How to partition and format a disk.
+How to partition and format a new disk.
 In this case I'm formatting a SSD to be used as `/tmp` in a server.

-You can find the added disk generally in the logs
+You can find the added disk, generally in the logs (syslog or messages).
 ```
 # cat /var/log/syslog
 Nov 22 15:14:05 server kernel: [13752487.699683] sd 0:0:9:0: [sdi] 3907029168 512-byte logical blocks: (2.00 TB/1.82 TiB)